 5. Assistant or Store Manager

 Store managers and their assistants run the whole show.
 They handle everything from scheduling shifts and tracking inventory to hiring new people and dealing with customer issues.
-It’s a lot of responsibility, but it comes with more pay and usually full-time hours with benefits.
 Managers also get more involved with sales strategy, store presentation, and handling vendor relationships.
-It’s definitely a role for someone with experience, but if you’re organized, love retail, and know how to motivate people, it’s one of the best roles to grow into.

 - Leadership and multi-departmental management experience